-After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog with a product name of Microsoft Azure Information Protection > Microsoft Azure Information Protection Unified Labeling Client, and the classification of Updates.
+After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog.
+Azure Information Protection versions have a product name of Microsoft Azure Information Protection > Microsoft Azure Information Protection Unified Labeling Client, and a classification of Updates.

 For more information, see Upgrading and maintaining the Azure Information Protection unified labeling client.

 Each general availability (GA) version of the Azure Information Protection unified labeling client is supported for up to six months after the release of the subsequent GA version.
 The documentation does not include information about unsupported versions of the client.
 Fixes and new functionality are always applied to the latest GA version and will not be applied to older GA versions.